project-sunbird/sunbird.org-docs/developer-docs/mobile-app-installation/index.md

 Replace `release_fabric_api_key` in `sunbird.properties` with your fabric API Key.
 Create an account in [fabric.io](https://get.fabric.io/) and register in the app to get the API key.

-## Setup mobile app workspace from Git Repository
+## Set up mobile app workspace from Git Repository
 Sunbird mobile app can be built from the main source code which is available at  [SunbirdEd-mobile-app](https://github.com/Sunbird-Ed/SunbirdEd-mobile-app).

 * Clone the [SunbirdEd-mobile-app](https://github.com/Sunbird-Ed/SunbirdEd-mobile-app) repo